jpercent/catena/README.md

 segments.

 A segment is in turn comprised of pages, the lowest level abstraction.
-Pages contain binary data that is read and written to and from segments by arrays.
+Pages contain binary data that gets read and written to and from segments by arrays.

 Pages are completely transient structures that are encapsulated by